thisisnich/bbb-projects/Assignment/EGE205_Assignment_Documentation.md

    - OLED display size: 64x32 pixels (limited text display area)
    - 8x8 LED Matrix: 64 pixels total (limited graphical detail)

+#### Web Server Hardware Constraints
+1. **Platform Requirements:**
+   - Must run on a PC or laptop with network connectivity
+   - Requires Python 3.x runtime environment
+   - Must have sufficient processing power for Google AI API calls and real-time data processing

+2. **Network Requirements:**
+   - Must be accessible on the same network as all modules
+   - Requires stable network connection for Socket.IO server
+   - Port 5000 (or configured port) must be available and not blocked by firewall

 ### Software Constraints
 1. **Network Dependency:**
-   - Requires stable WiFi connection for Socket.IO communication
+   - **Web Client (Module 5):** As a display device, it requires a stable WiFi connection and a direct connection to the web server at the configured IP address.
+Therefore there is no offline functionality.
-   - Server must be accessible at configured IP address
+   - **Web Server:** Must be accessible on the network at the configured IP address and port (default: 5000)
-   - No offline functionality
+   - Server must maintain stable connections with multiple clients simultaneously

 2. **Processing Limitations:**
-   - BeagleBone Black processing power limits complex computations
-   - Display updates debounced to 100ms minimum to prevent corruption
+   - **BeagleBone Black:** There is a limit on complex computations due to BBB processing power limitations.
+Display updates need to be debounced to avoid corruption over I2C (minimum 100ms between updates).
+   - **Web Server:** Must handle real-time data processing from multiple modules, Google AI API calls, and broadcast updates to all connected clients efficiently

 3. **Library Dependencies:**
-   - Requires specific hardware libraries (Adafruit CircuitPython, custom libraries)
-   - Library availability affects hardware functionality
+   - **Web Client:** Requires specific hardware libraries (Adafruit CircuitPython, custom libraries).
+Library availability affects hardware functionality.
+   - **Web Server:** Requires Flask, Flask-SocketIO, eventlet, and optional Google AI API libraries

 ### Design Constraints
 1. **Display Update Rate:**